 Crate-training your dog is another good approach to limiting his space.
 Mind that the crate should not be too big or too small.

 If it’s too cramped and narrow, he will feel uncomfortable staying inside.
-If it’s too spacious, he may eliminate on the corner.
-Learn more about puppy crate training here.
+If it’s too spacious, he may eliminate in the corner.

 - First thing in the morning